Russian attacks halt plans to evacuate Ukrainian civilians

 International leaders, as well as Pope Francis, appealed to Putin to negotiate.

-In a highly unusual move, the pope said he had dispatched two cardinals to Ukraine, saying the Vatican would do everything it could to end the conflict.
+In a highly unusual move, the pope said he had dispatched two cardinals to Ukraine to try to end the conflict.

 After the cease-fire in Mariupol failed to hold Saturday, Russian forces intensified their shelling of the city and dropped massive bombs on residential areas of Chernihiv, a city north of Kyiv, Ukrainian officials said.